Not easy, but give it a shot

 This is one of those really technical errors and it’s unfortunately not easy to fix.
 However, it’s worth a shot before sending your computer back to HP or dishing out lots of money to the Geek Squad.

 There are a couple of steps you can take to try and fix this issue on HP laptops and notebooks.
+Note that there are only certain wireless cards that will work with your HP computer, so if you tried to install a third-party one, you’ll probably have to follow method 3 or get a different wireless card.
 Good luck!

 Method 1 – Update BIOS